ChainJackson/Chain.github.io/_publications/preprint1.md

 Basic formulations in the Nambu-Routh mechanics are presented.
 The generalized Legendre transformation is utilized to formulate Nambu-Routh functions.
 Exterior differential forms are involved to enhance the convenience of derivation process.

 ## Keywords
-Nambu-Routh mechanics; generalized Legendre transformation
+Nambu-Routh mechanics; Generalized Legendre transformation